Cannabis VC Karan Wadhera on why the industry, which took a hit last year, is now quietly blazing – TechCrunch

 We’re also very interested in consumer-facing brands.
 For a long time, cannabis sales were driven by potency and price.
 To use the alcohol equivalent, it would be as if every consumer made their decisions by walking into a liquor store and asking what’s the highest-proof vodka for the best price.
 We know that’s not how decisions are made.

-TC: You and I talked before about precision dosing, soon after you’d invested in a vaping company that made it easier to understand how you’ll be impacted by what you’re ingesting.
+TC: You and I talked before about precision dosing soon after you’d invested in a vaping company that made it easier to understand how you’ll be impacted by what you’re ingesting.

-KW: So that is business called Indose, which has created a medical-grade device that [enables users to] dial in the exact amount that they’re taking in . . .
+KW: So that is a business called Indose, which has created a medical-grade device that [enables users to] dial in the exact amount that they’re taking in . . .
 It’s much more of a business that’s going to be working with other consumer brands and allow them to use its technology to have that precision.

-TC: How are these consumer-brands reaching customers?
+TC: How are these consumer brands reaching customers?
 Do they have to be more . . . careful?

 KW: Yeah, I mean, again, with cannabis businesses, that’s another huge restriction that a lot of them face.
 You can’t use a lot of the traditional channels that would be available to non-cannabis businesses, so no Facebook ads, no Instagram, no Google AdWords, things like that, which is now a lot of the new brands’ playbook.
 So you have to be creative.
 There’s a lot of marketing happening in store within the dispensaries.
 You can rent billboards.
-Experiential marketing, pre COVID, was something that was people were very actively doing.
+Experiential marketing, pre-COVID, was something that people were very actively doing.
 There is also influencer influential marketing online that can still happen through Instagram channels or [channels] that a brand may own.
-But oftentimes those get get shut down as well.
+But oftentimes those get shut down as well.
 So yeah, it’s a tricky world from a marketing perspective for cannabis businesses.

 TC: From a 20,000-foot level, one of the limitations of investing in cannabis would seem to be exit opportunities.
 There aren’t a whole lot of companies that are in a position to buy a cannabis business because of legal issues in part.
 How do you address that?